hyperledger-cacti/cacti/docs/docs/external/getting-started/enabling-weaver-network/corda.md

   The `RELAY_PORT` variable specifies the port this relay server will listen on.
 It should match what's specified in the `config.toml` (more on that below).

-  The `EXTERNAL_NETWORK` variable should be set to the [name](https://docs.docker.com/compose/networking/) of your Fabric network.
+  The `EXTERNAL_NETWORK` variable should be set to the [name](https://docs.docker.com/compose/networking/) of your Corda network.

   The `DOCKER_*` variables are used to specify the image on which the container will be built.
 Make sure you set `DOCKER_TAG` to the latest version you see on [Github](https://github.com/hyperledger-labs/weaver-dlt-interoperability/pkgs/container/weaver-relay-server).